suuelee/druber-responsive/README.md

 This allows us to change the styling of the section when the screen width is less than 800px.

 The images and descriptions are now stacked on top of eachother, but it doesn't look quite right.
 This is because the width of the images are still set to `33%`, which no longer makes sense for mobile as the images are on separate rows.
-Thus, I can modify the width and heights accordingly to:
+Thus, I can modify the width and height accordingly to:

 ```
 @media (max-width: 800px) {